EENI Global Business School

 Members COMESA-EAC-SADC Tripartite

-All the East African Countries are members of the African Development Bank, African Union Development Agency (AUDA-NEPAD), African Union (UA), and Economic Commission for Africa (CEA).
+All the East African Countries are members of the African Development Bank, AUDA-NEPAD, African Union, and Economic Commission for Africa.

-The Comoros, Egypt, Malawi, Mozambique, Somalia, Sudan, Uganda, and Djibouti are members of the OIC.
+The Comoros, Egypt, Malawi, Mozambique, Somalia, Sudan, Uganda, and Djibouti are members of the Organization of Islamic Cooperation.

 Trade Preferential System of the OIC.